vllm-project/vllm/examples/guided_decoding.md

 * Let: 0.0 (excluded from sampling)
 * All others: 0.0 (excluded from sampling)

-By guiding the output towards the desired options, we can increase the accuracy and relevance of the response ensure reliability on downstream tasks.
+By guiding the output toward the desired options, we can increase the accuracy and relevance of the response and ensure reliability on downstream tasks.

 In this demo, we primarily use the OpenAI endpoint with the Outlines library.
-However, many of these concepts are applicable with the offline LLM class and/or post requests from the command line.
+However, many of these concepts are applicable to the offline LLM class and/or POST requests from the command line.
 For more information, see
 * [VLLM OpenAI Documentation](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html#extra-parameters)
 * [OpenAI Documentation](https://platform.openai.com/docs/api-reference/introduction)
 * [Outlines Github](https://github.com/outlines-dev/outlines), [Outlines Documentation](https://outlines-dev.github.io/outlines/reference/)